wxl/blogofobe/docs/controllers.rst

      bf.writer.materialize_template("photo_index.mako",
                  (photos_dir,"index.html"), {"photos":photos})

-When a controller is loaded, the first thing Blogofile looks for is a ``run()`` method to invoke.
+When a controller is loaded, the first thing blogofobe looks for is a ``run()`` method to invoke.
 It never takes any arguments, each controller is expected to know what it's going to do of it's own accord.

 In this example the ``run()`` method does all the work: